orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-import.md

 ## Import wizard steps

-In order to import an Excel file, you follow a process in the Excel Import page as described below.
+In order to import an Excel file, you follow a process in the Import page as described below.

-### Access the Excel Import page
+### Access the Import page

 You start the import from the Form Runner Import page, accessible from the [Summary page](/form-runner/feature/summary-page.md) when the "Import" button is configured, or directly with the path: